davidefiocco/davidefiocco.github.io/_presentations/streamlit-fastapi-ml-serving.md

 ### FastAPI features

 - Concise syntax to add OpenAPI documentation
-- Docker image with sensible defaults for deployment
-- Easy to use, similar to Flask, 20k+ stars
+- Easy to use, similar to Flask
 - Comprehensive documentation
+- 20k+ stars on GitHub
 - For comparisons, check https://fastapi.tiangolo.com/alternatives/

 ---